Medically reviewed by Kristin Hall, FNP

 High blood pressure can also make physical exercise more of a challenge.
 This can lead to people exercising less and not being in the best physical condition for optimal sexual performance.

-While sex doesn’t burn as many calories as most people think (4.2 calories in men a minute and 3.1 in women), it can be a physically exerting activity that works your cardiovascular and respiratory system.
-Because of this, good general health is closely correlated with better sexual performance.
+While sexual intercourse doesn’t burn as many calories as most people think (4.2 calories in men a minute and 3.1 in women, according to an article published in the journal, PLOS One), it can be a physically exerting activity that works your cardiovascular and respiratory system.
+Because of this, good general health is closely correlated with better sexual performance and healthier sex life.

-If you have high blood pressure, the best thing you can do is talk to your doctor about how you can safely and sustainably reduce it.
-Your doctor might recommend making changes to your lifestyle, or they may recommend using medication to regulate your blood pressure.
+If you have high blood pressure, the best thing you can do is talk to your healthcare provider about how you can safely and sustainably reduce it.
+Your healthcare provider might recommend making changes to your lifestyle, or they may recommend using high blood pressure medications.

 Often, high blood pressure is caused by several factors at once.
 Below, we’ve listed some of the most effective steps you can take to naturally lower your blood pressure and reduce your risk of experiencing blood pressure-induced ED:

-- Reduce your sodium intake.
+Reduce your sodium intake.
 If your diet is high in sodium, it can increase your average blood pressure level by as much as 8 mm Hg.
-One of the most effective ways to lower your blood pressure is to reduce your consumption of salty, sodium-heavy foods.
+One of the most effective ways to lower your blood pressure is to reduce your consumption of salty, sodium-heavy foods, according to an article published in the journal, Electrolyte Blood Press.

-- Avoid alcohol and cigarettes.
-Drinking too much alcohol can raise your blood pressure, as well as potentially lowering the effects of blood pressure medication.
+Avoid alcohol and cigarettes.
+Drinking too much alcohol can raise your blood pressure, as well as potentially lowering the side effects of high blood pressure medications.
 Cigarettes and cigars also increase your blood pressure, often by a significant amount.

-- Change your diet.
+Change your diet.
 Finally, diet is closely linked with blood pressure.
-By reducing your intake of saturated fat and increasing your intake of green vegetables and low fat foods, you may be able to produce a slight reduction in your blood pressure.
+By lowering your intake of saturated fat and increasing green vegetables, vitamin supplements and low fat foods, you may be able to produce a slight reduction in your blood pressure.
+A healthy lifestyle is key.

-High blood pressure is known as the “silent killer” for good reason -- over time, it can seriously strain every organ in your body, from your heart to your kidneys, liver and brain.
-This means it increases the risk of everything from a stroke to ischemic heart disease.
+High blood pressure is known as the “silent killer” for good reason -- over time, it is a serious risk factor for straining every organ in your body, from your heart (including cardiovascular disease or heart failure) to your kidneys, liver and brain.
+This means hypertension increases the risk of everything from a stroke to ischemic heart disease.

 If you have high blood pressure, it’s important that you take action and make changes to your life.
+Seek medical advice from your cardiology healthcare professional to discuss options like blood pressure drugs and lifestyle changes.
 Doing so won’t only improve your sexual performance and help you reduce the effects of ED -- it can also help you live longer and enjoy a higher general quality of life.